boldreports/bold-reports-kubernetes/helm/README.md

 ## Upgrade

-Run the following command to get the latest version of Bold BI helm chart.
+Run the following command to get the latest version of Bold Reports helm chart.

 ```console
 helm repo update